Edinburgh-Stingers-IHC/constitution/README.md

 * Finance management and reporting preparation
 * Scheduling (training, games in coordination with Fixture Secretary)
 * Membership administration and registration
-* Appointing and overseeing coaching staff (Head Coach and assistants)
+* Overseeing coaching staff; coordinating the member election process for Head Coach; appointing/sanctioning assistant coaches on recommendation of the Head Coach
 * First-instance disciplinary decisions under Section 12

 ### Board (Summary of Functions)